ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 Several methods exist to simulate HDL/RTL designs, each balancing speed, accuracy, and cost:
 - **Software-Based Simulation**: Tools like Verilator (open-source) or commercial ones (e.g., Synopsys VCS) compile HDL code into executable programs run on CPUs.
 It's accessible and great for debugging but slow for large designs, as it processes events sequentially.
 - **Hardware Emulation**: Uses specialized hardware like FPGAs or custom emulators (e.g., Cadence Palladium) to mimic the design in real-time.
 This offers 100-1000x speedups for billion-gate simulations but requires expensive setups.
-- **Accelerated Simulation**: Leverages parallel computing, such as GPUs (via CUDA) or AI accelerators (e.g., Tenstorrent's platforms), to offload computations.
+- **Accelerated Simulation**: Leverages parallel computing, such as GPUs (via CUDA) or AI accelerators (e.g., **Tenstorrent**'s platforms), to offload computations.
 Emerging hybrids combine software tools with hardware for massive parallelism, ideal for complex SoCs.
 - **Formal Verification**: Mathematically proves design properties without running simulations, complementing traditional methods for exhaustive checks.

 The choice depends on project scale: startups might stick to software for cost reasons, while big firms use emulation for speed.